The

 “Re-wilding” is about learning to live with nature, again.

-Our natural world contains fantastic natural resources for food, fiber, medicine and crafts that have been cherished by people of many cultures for thousands of years.
-It is our aim to educate ourselves about the wild plants, native and non-native, in our region.
-During this process, it is important to cultivate an open mind because there are always new things to learn.
+We need a massive "public information" and "academic education" campaign.
+We have an inherent right and a fundamental need to know about our wild world.
+It contains fantastic natural resources for food, fiber, medicine, and much more that have been cherished by many cultures for thousands of years.
+Yet, for many, that life-sustaining knowledge has been lost.
+It is our aim to educate ourselves and others about the uses of wild plants in our region, both native and non-native.
+During this process, it is important to keep an open mind because there are always new things to learn.
 It is also a good habit to refer to multiple sources of information and to keep a notebook.
 No one source contains all the information on wild edibles, and some information can be incorrect.
 Certain plants have been called 'poisonous' when only specific parts are, or they need special preparation in order to become edible, or they are for medicinal use only.
 Rather than rely solely on foraging, we also encourage you to grow wild plants yourself so they can be close at hand.
-Most wild edibles can grow anywhere - in yards, planters, and pots!
+Many wild edibles can grow anywhere - in yards, planters, and pots.
 So, welcome to our community and enjoy learning about our WILD WORLD OF PLANTS!

 WHY WILD FOODS?

-Respect - All wild plants have a 'purpose' in the ecosystem and it is our job to understand what it is.
+Respect - All wild plants have a 'purpose' in the ecosystem and it is our job to respect that purpose and understand what it is.

-Consideration - The 1/3 Rule is common practice by most foragers to refrain from harvesting more than 1/3 of any one plant or patch.
+Consideration - The 1/3 Rule is common practice by most foragers to refrain from harvesting more than 1/3 of any one plant or patch, although that could be too much.
+For berries on a tree or bush, I would take 1/4 at most.
+And when it comes to plantains, I only take one leaf.
+Err on the side of caution.
 Make an effort to learn about what plants are endangered and do your part to restore stands of threatened or endangered plants.
 United Plant Savers does important work on these issues: https://unitedplantsavers.org

-Public Parks & Private Lands - It is illegal to forage on property that is not your own.
-We use public parks to learn to identify wild edibles (and nibble a bit).
-Plus, many parks still use toxic chemicals, which we should work to put a stop to.
-That said, discretion is key when in public parks.
-No one is going to bother you if you nibble on some berries and greens, such as dandelions, garlic mustard, onion grass etc. However, park staff will get upset if you go after the milkweed which they use to attract and feed Monarch butterflies.
-The best thing to do is to obtain or purchase wild edible plants for your own yard or container garden, or use a friend’s garden space.
-Also, you can volunteer in many parks' weed removal programs, which can be a great opportunity to forage for wild edibles!
+Public Parks & Private Lands - It is illegal to forage on property that is not your own, unless otherwise posted.
+Some parks allow you to forage for your own personal needs.
+The Wild Foodies of Philly use public parks to learn to identify wild edibles, only, not to forage, eat, or dig up.
+Plus, some parks still use toxic chemicals.
+The best thing to do is to obtain or purchase wild edible plants for your own yard or container garden.
+Also, you can volunteer in many parks' weed removal programs, which can be a great opportunity to forage for wild edibles.

 GENERAL